homovetus/okcolorpicker/README.md

-# Introduction
+# OK Picker

-This starter plugin is a good place to get started when developing for Photoshop.
-It does not rely on any frameworks or build steps -- hence the name "Vanilla".
+OK Picker is a color picker plugin for Adobe Photoshop, utilizing the OKHsl color space for improved color selection and manipulation.

+## Features

+- Interactive color selection using Hue, Saturation, and Lightness sliders
+- 2D color picker for simultaneous Saturation and Value adjustment
+- Real-time synchronization with Photoshop's foreground color
+- Display of current foreground and background colors
+- Numeric input for precise color values

 ## Compatibility

-Since Photoshop
+This plugin is compatible with Adobe Photoshop version 25.11.0 and later.

-## Getting Started
+## Installation

-Make sure Photoshop is up and running first.
-First, add the plugin to the "Developer Workspace" in the UXP Developer Tools (UDT) application.
+1. Open the UXP Developer Tools (UDT) application.
-  * If you selected "Create Plugin..." earlier, it will have already be there with the plugin ID and name you specified.
-  * Otherwise, click "Add Plugin" and select the `manifest.json` file in the corresponding plugin folder.
+2. Click "Add Plugin" and select the `manifest.json` file in the plugin folder.

-Click the ••• button next to the corresponding workspace entry, and click "Load".
-Switch over to Photoshop, and the plugin's panel will be running.
+3. Click the ••• button next to the corresponding workspace entry, and click "Load".

+## Usage

+1. Launch Photoshop and ensure the plugin is loaded.
+2. The plugin panel will appear in Photoshop's interface.
+3. Use the sliders, 2D picker, or numeric inputs to select your desired color.
+4. The selected color will automatically update as Photoshop's foreground color.

-## Documentation
+## Development

-* Read more about creating and debugging plugins using the UDT application [here](https://developer.adobe.com/photoshop/uxp/2022/guides/devtool/udt-walkthrough/).
-* We build on this starter template and show you how to [edit a document](https://developer.adobe.com/photoshop/uxp/2022/guides/getting-started/editing-the-document/) and [write a file](https://developer.adobe.com/photoshop/uxp/2022/guides/getting-started/writing-a-file/) using UXP.
+This plugin is built using vanilla JavaScript and doesn't rely on any external frameworks.
+To modify or extend the plugin:

+1. Edit the relevant JavaScript files (`main.js`, `Slider.js`, `Slider2D.js`, etc.).